input-output-hk/catalyst-engineering/style_guides/dart_style_guide.md

 import 'package:plants/botanical_fruits.dart' show Orange;
 ```

-### DO import all files within a package using relative paths // TODO: @minikin
+### DO import all files within a package using relative paths

-Mixing and matching relative and absolute paths within a single package causes Dart to act as if there were two separate imports of identical files,
+Mixing and matching relative and absolute paths within a single package causes Dart
+to act as if there were two separate imports of identical files,
 which will introduce errors in typechecking.
 Either format works as long as it is consistent.
 Within the Catalyst repositories, relative paths are used.

 This does not apply to external libraries, as only the absolute path can be used.